helmedeiros/traffic-gen/README.md

 See [`docs/architecture/decisions/`](docs/architecture/decisions/).
 ADR-0001 covers the port shape and the local-mirror-vs-import decision for the wire request type.

+## Cookbook

+See [`docs/cookbook/`](docs/cookbook/) for operator-level recipes.
+The day-one recipe walks through running markup-svc and traffic-gen on the same host and watching JSON logs flow through.

 ## Standing rules

 This repo follows the same conventions as markup-svc: